What Is Atrophic Gastritis?

 - unsteadiness when walking

-- signs of B12 deficiency, such as paleness and a rapid pulse (autoimmune)
+also look for signs of B-12 deficiency, such as paleness and a rapid pulse.

 Your doctor might order blood tests to check for:

 - low levels of pepsinogen, a protein produced by

 - high levels of gastrin, a hormone that

 - low levels of B-12 (for people who may have autoimmune

 intrinsic factor (for people who may have autoimmune AG)

 In some cases, your doctor may need to perform a biopsy.
 Your

 doctor will insert an endoscope, (a long, slender instrument with a light